himanshupnt/labs2/grpc/README.md

 ## <img src="../assets/lab.png" width="auto" height="32"/> Your Mission

-> Turn book grep into a gRPC service
+> Turn your Grep library into a gRPC BookGrep service

 > Create a grep gRPC service that will accept a book and a word and returns a response
 > representing the number of occurrences of that word.